petersulyok/smfc/README.md

 ### 2. Installation and configuration
  1. Setup the IPMI threshold values for your fans (see script `ipmi/set_ipmi_threshold.sh`).
- 2. Optional: you may consider to enable advanced power management features for your CPU and SATA hard disks for a minimal power consumption (i.e. heat generation) and a low fan noise.
+ 2. Optional: you may consider enabling advanced power management features for your CPU and SATA hard disks for lower power consumption (i.e. heat generation) and for lower fan noise.
  3. Load kernel modules (`coretemp` and `drivetemp`).
  4. Install the service with running the script `install.sh`.
  5. Edit the configuration file `/opt/smfc/smfc.conf` and command line options in `/etc/default/smfc`.